 To be read in conjunction with the General Guidelines for Fellowships.

-- Summer Fellowships are not awarded for attendance at courses, symposia, meetings or congresses.
+4. Summer Fellowships are not awarded for attendance at courses, symposia, meetings or congresses.

-- Summer Fellowships are awarded once a year.
-Applications should reach the Chairperson of the FEBS Fellowships Committee before April 1st of the corresponding year.
+7. Summer Fellowships are awarded once a year.
+Applications should be submitted online before May 1st of the corresponding year.

 a.
 A short description of the work to be done on no more than two A-4 sized pages of single-spaced text giving the title of the project, clearly indicating the experiments to be carried out whilst at the host institute and setting out the benefits to be derived from the visit.
 The document must be uploaded in pdf format.

 b.
 A short curriculum vitae with a list of publications in the format of the references required by the FEBS Journal and a list of conference abstracts.

-- Within three months of completion of the Fellowship, Fellows must send electronically a short report detailing the work done while in receipt of the Fellowship to the Chairperson of the FEBS Fellowships Committee.
+12. Within three months of completion of the Fellowship, Fellows must send electronically to the Chairperson of the FEBS Fellowships Committee a short report detailing the work done while in receipt of the Fellowship.
 The FEBS Fellowship should be acknowledged in any work published relating to the project funded, and two reprints of each article should be sent electronically to the Chairperson of the Fellowships Committee.

-- The author of the report judged to be the best in that year will receive a prize, which currently amounts to €500.
+13. The author of the report judged to be the best in that year will receive a prize, which currently amounts to €500.

 14. Applications for a second award of a FEBS Summer Fellowship will not be considered.
 However, past recipients of a Summer Fellowship who fulfil the requirements of a Collaborative Developmental Scholarship or a Short-Term Fellowship may apply for these, but the application may only be made after at least one year of completion of their Summer Fellowship.